Beck-Jonathan/Object_oriented_sql_tables/README.md

 * Click "read file" and a list of tables will be displayed
 * From the drop down, you can choose which table you wish to modify
 * You can modify the additions to each table, such as PK, FK, or various stored procedures
+* I've also included a sql file that has insert scripts of dummy data for these tables.
 ```
 code blocks for commands
 ```